-People living at Larkrise told us they received safe care from skilled and knowledgeable staff.
+People living at Whitbourne House told us they received safe care from skilled and knowledgeable staff.
 Staff knew how to identify and report any concerns.
 The provider had safe recruitment and selection processes in place.

 Risks to people's safety and well-being were managed through a risk management process.
-There were sufficient staff deployed to meet people's needs.
-Staff recruitment was on-going and changes in the induction process had been made to improve staff retention.
+There were sufficient staff deployed to meet people's needs and staff recruitment was on-going.
 Medicines were managed safely, and people received their medicines as prescribed.